mdadeeljawaid/AdvanceJava_Assignments/README.md

 # AdvanceJava_Assignments
- These assignments are done during 7 months PGDAC course from CDAC
+ These assignments were done during 7 months PGDAC course from CDAC